 An important thing to remember is that the audiogram is quantitative, not qualitative.
 It uses a specific numerical system to measure residual hearing ability in quiet rooms; it doesn't subjectively describe the quality of your hearing ability.
 It also can't detect if you have hidden hearing loss.

 How to read an audiogram

-The symbols on an audiogram
+What do the symbols on an audiogram mean?

-Here it should be mentioned that if the two lines are essentially overlapping, your hearing loss is considered symmetrical, or the same in both ears.
+If the two lines are essentially overlapping, your hearing loss is considered symmetrical, or the same in both ears.
 If the lines are not overlapping your hearing loss is considered asymmetrical, meaning your ears have differing degrees of hearing loss.

-What is normal hearing?
+What is normal hearing on an audiogram?

-Keep a copy of your audiogram
+Keep a copy of your audiogram and other test results